Christmas University Challenge

 Christmas University Challenge is a British quiz programme which has aired on BBC Two since 19 December 2011.
-It is a spin-off from University Challenge that airs daily over the Christmas period, and features teams of noteworthy alumni from British universities competing in the same format as the parent show.
+It is a spin-off from University Challenge and airs daily over the Christmas period.
+It features teams of noteworthy alumni from British universities competing in the same format as the parent show.

 Amol Rajan replaced Jeremy Paxman as host from December 2023.
 The current holders are Durham University.